5gattacks/5g-rrc-storm/README.md

 If the core network is not running, the NMS can still start, but the SIM/subscriber page may not work.

+Note that this NMS is the new version of our previous code for [SIB8 alert message](https://github.com/5gattacks/5g-sib8-alert.git).
 ## 7. Run the mitigated gNB

 For RF simulator mode, run: